The Farm & Our Produce

 In a typical year, the make-up of animals on the farm is: seven to 10 head of cattle; 20 to 30 ewes; 20 to 30 lambs; three to four pigs and around 15 chickens.

 All our animals are free range.
 Our cattle and sheep are 100% grass fed (in addition to their mother’s milk), Our pigs are fed on a mixture of raw kitchen leftovers / off-cuts of vegetables, sour milk provided by our neighbor dairy – Plurenden Manor Farm – and pig nuts.
 Our chickens also benefit from kitchen veg off-cuts in addition to mulch and grain, they reward us with stunningly yellow yolk eggs and firm whites.
 To find out more about the values of our meat and ways to purchase click here.

 While our farm is only 50 acres, we believe a small farm can still have a big positive impact ecologically, agriculturally and within society.
 We aim to educate and inspire everyone who visits us and beyond the farm gate too, the nucleus of this being the Pearce Coggan Foundation and our Community Wildlife & Vegetable Garden.

-The farm is run together with our good friends and co-operative neighbours, Jules and Emily.
+The family farm is run together with our good friends and co-operative neighbors, Jules and Emily.